leandroberetta/stm32f4-audio-to-midi/README.md

 The project structure was done by the [GNU ARM Eclipse plugin](https://gnu-mcu-eclipse.github.io).

-The board used is the STM32F4 Disc1 (using the STM32F407VG).
+The board used is the STM32F4 Discovery (using the STM32F407VG).